Apply for a postal or proxy vote

 Please send your postal vote back to us as soon as you can, in the envelope provided.
 If you do not post it in time, you can hand in your postal vote to any Brighton & Hove polling station on the day of the election.

-To prevent fraud, if you are registered for a postal vote you will not be able to get a ballot paper from the polling station.
+To prevent fraud, if you register for a postal vote you will not be able to get a ballot paper from the polling station.
 You must use the ballot paper that came with your postal ballot pack.

 Cancel your postal vote